RocketPy-Team/RocketPaper/Bella_Lui_Kaltbrunn/README.md

       Jupyter notebook where the flight simulation was performed.
       The initial cells regarding the google drive mouting can be ignored.
-      In the future, authors may change some lines to include integration with google collab directly from Github.

 - README.md :